How do I apply for the COPR Exam?

 My results were below 450 in all areas.
-How should I focus my study for the next exam?
+How should I focus my study for the next examination?

 Candidates who score below 450 in each competency area should focus study on all competency areas.

-I was not successful at the exam and plan to write it again.
+I was not successful at the examination and plan to write it again.
 Do I reapply or is my information saved and I just pay again?

 How do I challenge a failed examination?